Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw5/report.md

 **Are the resulting trees similar to those from KITSCH and NEIGHBOR?**

-The trees for MUSCLE and clustal look to be mostly similar.
+The trees for MUSCLE and clustal look to be mostly similar to KITSCH and NEIGHBOR.

 MSA-based trees (from MUSCLE and Clustal) look broadly similar to the KITSCH and NEIGHBOR trees.
 In all of them, EU980374 sits on a long branch as the clear outlier, EU980373 is fairly close to it, EU980375–379–376–377 group together, and EU980370–372–371 also form a tight cluster.
 The main differences are in some branch lengths and where a few very similar samples (like EU980369, EU980381, EU980365, EU980366) attach inside the big central clade.